meliht/Mr.SIP/README.md

 If you want you get more out of Mr.SIP, check out PRO version ---> https://mrsip.gitlab.io/

 ## Mr.SIP Pro Installation
-Mr.SIP is a console based Python tool.
+Mr.SIP is a console based Python3 tool.
 In order to run Mr.SIP in your Kali, you need install some python libraries.
 Please see help and usage for full instructions.

 ```
 pip install -r requirements.txt
 apt-get install python-scapy
 ```
 ```
-python mr.sip.py --help
+python3 mr.sip.py --help
-python mr.sip.py –usage
+python3 mr.sip.py –usage
 ```

 ##  Mr.SIP Usages: